 The end of life is a time when specialized services may be required.
-A broad range of services include palliative care and faith-based support.
+A broad range of services includes palliative care and faith-based support.
 These respite services can be provided at home or at a senior living community.

-Whatever circumstances you and your loved one are facing, it’s important to remember that respite care is about both of you, and that respecting your own needs is as important as respecting those of your loved one.
+Whatever circumstances you and your loved one are facing, it’s important to remember that respite care is about both of you and that respecting your own needs is as important as respecting those of your loved one.